augustss/verse-semantics/Book/docs/00_overview.md

     # Implementation here
 ```

-One of Verse's elegant features is nested block comments, which allow you to temporarily disable code that already contains comments without having to remove or modify existing documentation:
+One elegant features is nested block comments, which allow you to temporarily disable code that already contains comments without having to remove or modify existing documentation:

 <!--NoCompile-->
 ```verse